cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 #### Mounting File Systems

-To solve our process visibility meaning to been able to watch processes that runs inside our container, we need to learn how to mount files system inside our containers, to do this is not different from doing it using shell we need to make a system call to the instruction [mount](http://man7.org/linux/man-pages/man2/mount.2.html).
+Mounting a file system is like exposing the content of a device like a disk, network or other entities by using the folder and files metaphors.
+In simple terms that what is.
+To mount something in Linux we need a resource that understand this metaphor like procfs](https://en.wikipedia.org/wiki/Procfs) and a folder we are going to choose the folder ```/proc``` that comes with alpine distribution.

-The mount instruction require the following parameters:
+To mount a file system in Linux we are use [mount](http://man7.org/linux/man-pages/man2/mount.2.html) system call, this call require the following parameters to work:

 ```c
 mount("proc", "/proc", "proc", 0, 0);
 ```

-The first parameter is the source, the second is the folder destination and the third parameter is the type of file system in this case [procfs](https://en.wikipedia.org/wiki/Procfs).
+The first parameter is the resource, the second is the folder destination and the third parameter is the type of file system in this case [procfs](https://en.wikipedia.org/wiki/Procfs).

-Implementing the code is as simple as to add that same line before we load the new process image (```sh```), something like this will work:
+Implementing the code is simple we just add the same line as above after we configure the **chroot**:

 ```c
 int jail(void *args) {